ddnexus/pagy/.github/latest_release_body.md

-### Changes in 43.1.5
+### Changes in 43.1.6

 <!-- changes_start -->
-- Fix and improve the composition of the page url.
-Close #835
+- Ensure the request GET and POST merge into a proper params Hash
+- Simplify code efficiency and readability
 <!-- changes_end -->

 [CHANGELOG](https://ddnexus.github.io/pagy/changelog)